fossabot/pairfy/frontend-docs/docs/introduction.md

 - Liquidity pool to return fees to users.
 - Use of Cardano Network – Midnight Network.
 - Any member of the community can be a seller.
+- Community repository of products and templates.
+- Seller incentive program.
 - Open-source development.

 #### Competitive factors